bghorvath/TextMiningTheBechdelTest/README.md

-## Investigating representation of women in movies over time using the Bechdel test
+## Text mining movie scripts to perform the Bechdel test using spaCy

-Bechdel test applied to movies from a text mining approach
+Text mining movie scripts and performing the Bechdel test using spaCy to see how representation of women changed in the past century

 The data for the project can be downloaded from: https://drive.google.com/drive/folders/1konx-AYGYk2zGTdHR97vgQAl_IB2r9Q2